Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 the order of the entities, so there is no need to properly "order" the entities before feeding them into the `BufferSensor`.

-The `BufferSensorComponent` Editor inspector have two arguments:
+The `BufferSensorComponent` Editor inspector has two arguments:
  - `Observation Size` : This is how many floats each entities will be represented with.
 This number is fixed and all entities must have the same representation.
 For example, if the entities you want to